justingolden21/cellular-automata/README.md

 - Watch the automata animate before your eyes

-- Coming soon: link to a specific rule number
+- Link to a specific rule number for easy sharing : )

 More reading: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html